Enjoy this sweet and refreshing Watermelon Mint Juice in no time without having to use a juicer!

 - 1 handful fresh mint leaves

-- Blend together the watermelon and mint (don't add any water) until fairly smooth.
+- Blend together the watermelon and mint (don't add any water) until fairly smooth in your blender.

 - Pour the pulpy juice through a fine mesh sieve until you get a smooth juice and all the pulp has been removed.